arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_persistent.md

 regardless of the value of this attribute.

 @RESTBODYPARAM{estimates,boolean,optional,}
 The attribute **estimates** is supported by indexes of type *persistent*.
-This attribute controls whether index selectivity esimtates are maintained for the index.
+This attribute controls whether index selectivity estimates are maintained for the index.
 Not maintaining index selectivity estimates can have a slight positive impact on write performance.
-The downside of turning off index selectivity estimates will be that the query optimizer will not be able to determine the usefulness of different competing indexes in AQL queries when thee are multiple candidate indexes to choose from.
+The downside of turning off index selectivity estimates will be that the query optimizer will not be able to determine the usefulness of different competing indexes in AQL queries when there are multiple candidate indexes to choose from.
 The *estimates* attribute is optional and defaults to *true* if not set.
 It will have no effect on indexes other than *persistent* (with *hash* and *skiplist*